Dave McCoy: Mammoth Mountain

-McCoy noticed that the snow was better at Mammoth Mountain, where he set up a rope tow in 1942.
+During his work as a hydrographer in the High Sierra, McCoy noticed that the snow was better at Mammoth Mountain, where he set up a rope tow in 1942.
 The Forest Service decided then to offer, for bid, the right to operate a ski area on Mammoth Mountain.
 No one bid on this permit, including McCoy, who didn't have any money.
 In 1953, the Forest Service gave McCoy the permit on the condition that he develop the mountain as a ski resort.
 A ski lodge followed in 1953, and the Mammoth Mountain Ski Area incorporated in 1955.
 McCoy struggled to develop Mammoth.
 The "lodge" was actually only 12' by 24', had a dirt floor with an outside toilet, and served snacks.
 The McCoy family used it as a home during the early years of Mammoth.

 McCoy went to the bank again for a loan of $135,000 to build a chair lift.
 Again, he was turned down.
 McCoy eventually got a used chairlift.
 McCoy and a small group of skiers had to work very hard and dig holes, mix concrete, and install the lift on their own by Thanksgiving 1955.
 Chair 1 had a wooden ramp, covered with snow, that skiers had to side-step up to reach the chairs.
 Sometimes skiers would lose their balance and cause several of the skiers in line below to topple over like dominoes.
 The ramp was removed sometime in 1980s and a new high-speed Chair 1 was installed and renamed "Broadway Express."
 The original main lodge was expanded and to this day, the upper part of the old exterior rock wall mural, with a white and brown flagstone arrow and skier, can be seen.
 By 1973, under McCoy's leadership, the ski area grew to 14 double-chairs, and a second base lodge originally named Warming Hut II was built.
 It was renamed Canyon Lodge in the mid-1990s.
 The Mid-chalet lodge was also renamed McCoy.
 A cafeteria/bar named the Mill Cafe was built by Chair 2 in the early 2000s, and a portable building named Eagle Lodge with clothes, a bar, and snacks on the left side of the mountain was added as well.

 McCoy bought a small airline to fly a few skiers from Burbank, California to Mammoth.
 The growth of the ski area led to growth of the town of Mammoth Lakes, California, which incorporated in 1984.
 In the 1990s, Alpha Airlines briefly flew from Los Angeles to the small Mammoth Airport along Highway 395.
 In the first decade of the 2000s, Horizon Airlines, began to offer seasonal service from Los Angeles, Reno, and the San Francisco Bay Area to Mammoth.

 McCoy faced adversity in growing the ski area: drought in 1958–59, the 1973 oil crisis, and only 94" inches of snow during the 1976–1977 season, the worst in Mammoth's history.